nbtechops/TechTestRepo/STEPS.md

-# Steps to test app on local docker
+# Steps to test app on local docker and to build AMI

 ## Docker build
 docker build . -t techtestapp:latest